ammar-tanwar/bloglearnbay/posts/introduction-to-data-types-what-does-it-mean-in-python-programming.md

 ---
 title: Introduction To Data Types - What Does It Mean In Python Programming?
-desc: "When you are working on any programming language, the information has to be written in different forms.
-This is very important to run the program.
-Programming is a combination of different data elements, such as integers, values, and strings called data types..."
+desc: "Programming is a combination of different data elements, such as integers, values, and strings called data types.
+Data types are classes, and variables are instances (objects) for these classes, as everything is an object in python programming."
 slug: home
 headerImg: "https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/data-type-1.jpg"
 date: "August 22, 2022"
-tag: [ Data Science ]
+tag: [ Data types, Tuple in python, String datatype in python, datatypes in python, data types in python, data types in programming, what is a tuple in python, what is a tuple, tuple methods in python,  how to create a tuple in python, properties of tuple in python, tuple in python example, tuple in python operations, string in python, string data type in python, size of string data type in python, Numeric data type, List data Types, Set data types, Dictionary data type, how many data types in python, data types in python with examples ]
 category: "Data Science"
 author: "Vineeth Kumar"
 position: "Editor"